naimeeshgit/WarZone/README.md

 4. Walls: there are walls which are acting as boundary to protect the village, have size 1*1

 5. There are two canons which can shoot within 6-tile range.
-At a given point the canon targets a single troop and priority is king.
+At a given point the canon targets a single troop and priority is PCC.

 6. All buildings have a health attribute and the color of the building depends on the following split:
 - Green: 50% to 100% hitpoints